Andrews-Duncan House

-The Andrews-Duncan House is a historic building located at 407 North Blount Street in Raleigh, North Carolina, United States.
+The Andrews-Duncan House is a historic house located at 407 North Blount Street in Raleigh, North Carolina, United States.
 Built in 1874 for a prominent businessman, the Italianate style home was designed by architect George S. H. Appleget.
 The house was added to the National Register of Historic Places (NRHP) in 1972 and is currently owned by the state government.
 A large tree named after a presidential candidate once stood behind the house and is commemorated with a historical marker.

 History

-In April 1873, Alexander Boyd Andrews (1841–1915), a railroad executive and former Confederate captain in the 1st North Carolina Cavalry Regiment, bought a parcel of land from businessman R. S. Pullen.
+In April 1873, Alexander Boyd Andrews (1841–1915), a railroad executive and former Confederate captain in the 1st North Carolina Cavalry Regiment, bought a parcel of land from businessman Richard Stanhope Pullen of Pullen Plantation.
 The lot was located on the northwest corner of Blount and North Streets in downtown Raleigh.
 Andrews chose architect George S. H. Appleget to design his Victorian home.
 Appleget's designs in Raleigh include Estey Hall on the campus of Shaw University and the Heck-Andrews House, located next door to the Andrews-Duncan House.
 His most well known public building design is the Cabarrus County Courthouse in Concord.
 Andrews continued living in the home until his death in 1915.
 On October 1, 1919, the Andrews estate sold the home to Laura Duncan Pearson, the wife of a local dentist and widow of a tobacco industrialist.
 Ownership of the home remained in the Duncan family until at least the 1970s when the historical survey of the property was completed.
-The building currently serves as offices for North Carolina state government workers.
+The building used to serve as offices for North Carolina state government workers until 2007.
+It fell into disrepair under state ownership until early 2017 when it was bought by Tina Konidaris and Jeff Turpin.
+After extensive repairs their family moved into the house in 2023.
+Since then, it has become a private residence and has won multiple awards for historic preservation.

 The house was added to the NRHP on January 20, 1972, and declared a Raleigh Historic Landmark on November 6, 1972.
 A historical marker in front of the building states: "Alexander B. Andrews/1841-1915/Railroad builder and financier.
 Vice-president, Southern Railroad; superintendent, North Carolina Railroad.
 Home is here."